wpexpertsio/Post-SMTP/readme.txt

 In essence, SMTP is a set of commands that authenticates and directs the transfer of electronic mail.
 When configuring your email program, you will typically need to set the SMTP server to your local ISP's SMTP settings.

 = Looking for Post SMTP Pro Extensions? =
 [Post SMTP Pro Extensions](https://postmansmtp.com/extensions/) are everything you need to enhance your WordPress email deliverability experience.
-Check our extensions for Amazon SES, Better Email Logger and Office365.
+Check our extensions for Amazon SES, Advanced Email Delivery and Logs, and Office365.

 **Office365 API delivery**
 [Office365 Pro Extension](https://postmansmtp.com/extensions/office-365-extension-for-post-smtp/) allows you to connect PostSMTP with your Outlook and Microsoft 365 accounts to improve email deliverability.